PeterBengtson/control-tower-log-aggregator/README.md

 not a "slight increase" either, we're talking magnitudes.
 This is something that engineers surprisingly often aren't aware of, only realising it post-fact when the AWS bill arrives.

 The cutoff lies around 200K.
-Below 200K, the savings in storage costs is outweighed by the storage class transfer costs and the storage cost of the extra added 40K.
+Below 200K, the savings in storage costs are outweighed by the class transfer costs and the storage cost of the extra added 40K.
 In other words, if you have a 1 GB file you transfer to Glacier, the overhead will be minimal and the cost savings manifest immediately.
 However, if you instead try to store the same 1 GB of data as 1 million files of 1K in size, your total costs will increase by several magnitudes.
 There's a